AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Experiments

 \textit{HG is better than PG.} Furthermore, we observe that HG consistently outperforms PG.
-While both methods significantly surpass the CFG-only baseline, HG achieves better performance than PG across all evaluated metrics.
-For example, HG achieves a lower FAD and KL than PG, indicating better distributional fidelity.
-Moreover, the higher CLAP score indicates that HG achieves better text-audio alignment than PG.
+While both methods significantly surpass the CFG-only baseline, HG achieves better performance than PG across all evaluated metrics, indicating better distributional fidelity and text-audio alignment.
 We hypothesize these improvements stem from the structured formulation of HG, which avoids the potential conflicts present in PG.

-\textbf{V2A generation results.} To further investigate the potential of AudioMoG, we also fine-tune the T2A model to V2A with CLIP features \citep{radford2021learningtransferablevisualmodels} and validate it on the VGGSound \citep{chen2020vggsound} test set.
-We evaluated our models using several metrics to assess audio quality, video-audio semantic alignment and temporal alignment, including FAD, KL, IS, FD, ImageBind Score (IBS) \citep{girdhar2023imagebind} and temporal alignment accuracy (Align acc) introduced in Diff-Foley \citep{luo2023diff}.
-Then we compare our results with GT and a variety of strong systems, including IM2WAV \citep{sheffer2023hear}, Diff-Foley \citep{luo2023diff}, FoleyGen \citep{mei2024foleygen}, VTA-LDM \citep{xu2024vtaldm}, FoleyCrafter \citep{zhang2024foleycrafter}, V2A-Mapper \citep{wang2024v2amapper}, VAB-Encodec \citep{su2024vab}, and VATT \citep{liu2024VATT}.
+\paragraph{V2A generation results} To further investigate the potential of AudioMoG, we also fine-tune the T2A model to V2A with CLIP features and validate it on the VGGSound \cite{chen2020vggsound} test set.
+We evaluated our models using several metrics to assess audio quality, video-audio semantic alignment and temporal alignment, including FAD, KL, IS, FD, ImageBind Score (IBS) \cite{girdhar2023imagebind} and temporal alignment accuracy (AA) introduced in Diff-Foley \cite{luo2023diff}.
+Then we compare our results with GT and a variety of systems.
 The comparative results are summarized in Table \ref{tab:v2aobjective}.
-A comprehensive improvement across most metrics, including the critical issue of~\textit{temporal alignment} in V2A, demonstrates that our method uniformly enhances cross-modal audio generation.
+A comprehensive improvement across all metrics, including the critical issue of~\textit{temporal alignment} in V2A, demonstrates that our method uniformly enhances cross-modal audio generation.
 More details about the V2A experiment are provided in Appendix \ref{appv2a}.

-\textbf{Text-to-music and image generation results.} To further demonstrate the effectiveness of our proposed method, we also perform our approach on text-to-music generation with our DiT base model, and conditional image generation on the public EDM~\citep{karras2024analyzing} checkpoint.
+\paragraph{Text-to-music and image generation results} To further demonstrate the effectiveness of our proposed method, we also perform our approach on text-to-music (T2M) generation with our DiT base model, and conditional image generation on the public EDM~\cite{karras2024analyzing} checkpoint.
 The results are shown in Appendix~\ref{appt2m} and~\ref{appt2i} respectively, which again verifies the efficacy of MoG across different tasks and modalities.

-\textbf{Diverse samplers.} In audio generation tasks, we use DPM++ solver, while in image generation, we use the Heun sampler, demonstrating the robustness of our methods on different samplers.
+\paragraph{Diverse samplers} In audio generation tasks, we use DPM++ solver, while in image generation, we use the Heun sampler, demonstrating the robustness of our methods on different samplers.